 What is Eyelid Surgery (Blepharoplasty)?

-Blepharoplasty is surgery to improve the appearance of droopy, sagging eyelids and/or remove under-eye bags.
-It can involve removing excess skin, muscle and fat from the upper eyelids, lower eyelids or both.
+Eyelid surgery (blepharoplasty) is surgery to improve the appearance of droopy, sagging eyelids and/or remove under-eye bags.
+It can involve removing excess skin, muscle, and fat from the upper eyelids, lower eyelids or both.

 An upper blepharoplasty can reduce or eliminate vision problems by removing saggy skin and at the same time, make the eyes appear younger and more alert.
 A lower blepharoplasty can remove excess skin and fat deposits, as well as tighten the areas around the eyes and improve overall appearance.